-The auto door unlocking feature has three possible settings:
+The auto door unlocking feature has five possible settings:

 - The auto door unlocking is deactivated all the time. - On A/T vehicles, the driver's door unlocks when you move the shift lever to the Park (P) position.
-This is the default setting. - The driver's door unlocks whenever you turn the ignition switch to the ACCESSORY (I) position.

-This is the default setting on M/T vehicles.
+This is the default setting. - All doors and tailgate unlock when you move the shift lever to the Park (P) position (A/T vehicles). - The driver's door unlocks whenever you turn the ignition switch to the ACCESSORY (I) position.
+This is the default setting on M/T vehicles. - All doors and tailgate unlock whenever you turn the ignition switch to the ACCESSORY (I) position.